Clue (film): Screenplay

 A fourth ending was written for the film; according to Lynn, "It really wasn't very good.
 I looked at it, and I thought, 'No, no, no, we've got to get rid of that.'"
-In it, Wadsworth committed all the murders, and reveals he poisoned the champagne, leaving no witnesses when the six guests soon die.
-The officers arrive and capture Wadsworth, but he breaks free and steals a police car, though his escape is ultimately thwarted when three police dogs lunge from the back seat.
+In it, Wadsworth committed all the murders and reveals he poisoned the champagne, leaving no witnesses when the six guests soon die.
+The police officers arrive and capture Wadsworth, but he breaks free and steals a police car only to be ultimately thwarted when three police dogs lunge from the back seat.
+Tim Curry suggested the ending was never released due to the reveal being considered "too obvious."

 Casting

-Carrie Fisher was originally cast to portray Miss Scarlet, but withdrew to enter treatment for drug and alcohol addiction; she was replaced with Lesley Ann Warren.
-Jonathan Lynn's first choice for Wadsworth was Leonard Rossiter, but he died before filming commenced.
-The second choice was Rowan Atkinson, but it was decided that he was not sufficiently well known at the time, so Tim Curry was cast.
+Carrie Fisher was originally cast to portray Miss Scarlet but withdrew to enter treatment for drug and alcohol addiction; she was replaced with Lesley Ann Warren, who was originally cast to play Mrs. White, who was then played by Madeline Kahn.
+Jonathan Lynn's first choice for Wadsworth was Leonard Rossiter but he died before filming commenced.
+The second choice was Rowan Atkinson but it was decided that he was not sufficiently well known at the time, so Tim Curry was cast.
 The entire cast received the same salary and billing, despite their different levels of notability at the time.

 Filming

 Clue was filmed on sound stages 17 and 18 at the Paramount Pictures film studios in Hollywood.
 The set design is credited to Les Gobruegge, Gene Nollmanwas, and William B. Majorand, with set decoration by Thomas L. Roysden.
 To decorate the interior sets, authentic 18th- and 19th-century furnishings were rented from private collectors, including the estate of Theodore Roosevelt.
-After completion, the set was bought by the producers of Dynasty, who used it as the fictional hotel The Carlton.
+After completion, the set was bought by the producers of Dynasty, who used it as the fictional Carlton Hotel.

 All interior scenes were filmed at the Paramount lot, except the ballroom scene.
-The ballroom and two driveway exteriors were filmed on location at a mansion in South Pasadena, California.
-This site was destroyed in a fire on October 5, 2005.
+The ballroom and two driveway exteriors, including the front gate and retaining wall, were filmed on location at a mansion in South Pasadena, California.
 The driveway and fountain were recreated on the Paramount lot and used for most shots, including the guests' arrivals.
 Exterior shots of the South Pasadena mansion were enhanced with matte paintings to make the house appear much larger; these were executed by matte artist Syd Dutton in consultation with Albert Whitlock.
+The mansion was destroyed in a fire on October 5, 2005 but has since been rebuilt.
+The original front gate and retaining wall as seen in the movie were preserved and still stand alongside the new house.

 Jonathan Lynn screened His Girl Friday for the cast as inspiration for how to deliver their lines.
-Madeline Kahn improvised her monologue about "flames."
+Madeline Kahn improvised her monologue about "flames".